dymaptic/GeoBlazor/ReadMe.md

 ### Reference Package/Project

-- Install nuget package from nuget.org
+- Install nuget package from nuget.org with `dotnet add package dymaptic.Blazor.GIS.API.Core` OR
-  OR
 - Download and add a package reference to the `/packages/dymaptic.Blazor.GIS.API.Core.1.0.x.nupkg` file OR